-- a) If a child continually displays challenging behaviour, the Setting Manager will work with the Parent to devise an individual management strategy.
-As part of the strategy, staff will maintain a communication log in order to keep Parents informed. - b) The Setting Manager will speak to Parents if the behaviour of their child is deteriorating or if staff are concerned that there may be an underlying problem at school or at home.
-Parents are encouraged to keep the Setting Manager informed of any issues that may affect the child's behaviour whilst they are at Saplings. - 32.
-Staff training: The Operations Officers is Saplings behaviour designated person.
-She will discuss and review behaviour management techniques during regular internal training sessions.
+- a) If a child continually displays challenging behaviour, the setting Manager will work with the parent to devise an individual behaviour management plan.
+As part of the plan, staff will maintain a communication log in order to keep parents informed. - b) The setting Manager will speak to parents if the behaviour of their child is deteriorating or if staff are concerned that there may be an underlying problem at school or at home.
+Parents are encouraged to keep the setting Manager informed of any issues that may affect the child's behaviour whilst they are at Saplings. - 34.
+Staff training: The Manager is the Saplings behaviour designated person.
+She will discuss and review behaviour management techniques with the owner during regular internal training sessions.